gurpreetsingh41333/react-redux-router-hooks-starter-kit/README.md

 * react-router configuration with private routing
 * Redux setup with thunk middleware
 * Code splitting using @loadable/component
-* Enviornment specific API Call using Axios
+* Environment specific API Call using Axios
-* Enviornment configuration in package scripts
+* Environment configuration in package scripts
 * separate containers and components
 * Toastr setup with standard options in utils